 Establish a list of appropriate incentives to encourage desirable use types and infill development (e.g., fee waivers, fast-tracked reviews, grants).
-(110) Current city staff time Adopt regulations (either in a future zoning ordinance or in a standalone code) to address safety concerns related to wind turbines.
+(110) • Current city staff time Adopt regulations (either in a future zoning ordinance or in a standalone code) to address safety concerns related to wind turbines.
 Regulations should ensure a minimum clearance and fall zone.
-(112) Current city staff time Establish several residential zoning districts with varying lot dimensions to create additional variety and predictability in lot sizes.
+(112) • Current city staff time Establish several residential zoning districts with varying lot dimensions to create additional variety and predictability in lot sizes.
 (110) • Current city staff time Apply to become a Certified Retirement Community.
 Assemble a board to lead the application process.
-(103) Current city staff time 14 Economic Development City Manager or Designee Explore and research various economic development organizations formations to model that will best serve the City, County, and/or regional partners.
+(103) • Current city staff time 14 Economic Development ic Development Economic Development, Director, Parks Director, Parks Explore and research various economic development organizations formations to model that will best serve the City, County, and/or regional partners.
 Encourage a local bank or create a new entity to pursue CDFI designation.
-(130) • Current city staff time Provide informational materials to property/business owners to seek funding opportunities on the Texas Comptroller's website or the Office of the Governor's website.
+(130) • Current city staff time Board & Designated Board Provide informational materials to property/business owners to seek funding opportunities on the Texas Comptroller's website or the Office of the Governor's website.
 (130) • Current city staff time Utilize potential RESTORE funding to conserve and restore wetlands and build living shorelines to repair the natural ecosystem.
-(132) • Current city staff time Consider a feasibility study to identify water-related sports that are underserved in the region.
+(132) Consider a feasibility study to identify water-related sports that are underserved in the region.
 Allow, encourage, and advertise watersport rentals along the bay to provide entertainment to residents and attract visitors.
 Develop promotional materials for Port Lavaca's waterfront amenities to attract visitors from across the state and country.
 Coordinate with potential sponsors to host annual watersport events identified through the feasibility study.
-(138) • Current city staff time, general fund, hotel/motel fund Coordinate a community event to build landscaping planter boxes in downtown.
+(138) • Current city staff time • Current city staff time, general fund, hotel/motel fund Coordinate a community event to build landscaping planter boxes in downtown.
 Request donations of supplies from local building supply stores/hardware stores/nurseries in exchange for advertising.
-(142) • Current city staff time, general fund Ensure that adaptive reuse of downtown structures is permitted and facilitated.
+(142) • Current city staff time, general fund, grants, civic group participation Ensure that adaptive reuse of downtown structures is permitted and facilitated.
 Approach local developers with incentives to purchase buildings to convert to residential space.
 Consider creation of a shared workspace/resource center/innovation incubator in these structures.
-(145) • Current city staff time Identify at least one target location for a future hotel (e.g., near Main Street and Commerce Street).
+(145) • Current city staff time, historic tax credits, façade grant Identify at least one target location for a future hotel (e.g., near Main Street and Commerce Street).
 Focus economic development efforts on attracting a select or full service hotel.
 (140) • Current city staff time